Kikobeats/tom/README.md

 ##### Data Parameters

-The commands should be provided as a colleciton:
+The commands should be provided as a collection:

 ```
 [